 Less than two weeks from official launch by Monster Hunter: World on consoles, the game's producer, Ryozo Tsujimoto, has reminded us that loot boxes and microtransactions are incompatible with the philosophy adopted by Capcom.
 It's not the first time that he talks about it, but Tsujimoto this time fell into the details that motivated the decision.

-In an interview with Trusted Reviews, Tsujimoto explained that the key to the functioning of a cooperative game like Monster Hunter: World is harmony between teammates, as some would have in their inventory items that they did not deserve on the field , chasing monsters.
-Tsujimoto does not hesitate to define it as pay-to-win, and believes that it could create frictions.
-It is not clear whether cosmetic microtransactions or anyway without impact on the gameplay are totally excluded.
+In an interview with Trusted Reviews, Tsujimoto explained that the key to operating a cooperative game like Monster Hunter: World is the harmony between teammates, as some would have items in their inventory that they didn't deserve in the field , chasing monsters.
+Tsujimoto does not hesitate to call it pay to win, and believes that it could create frictions.
+It is not clear whether cosmetic microtransactions are also totally excluded or otherwise lacking in gameplay impact.